-Under the market test method, products are introduced in a limited, geographical area and the result is studied.
-Taking this result as a base, sales forecast is made.
+Under the market test method, products are introduced in a limited geographical area and the result is studied.
+Taking this result as a base, a sales forecast is made.
 This test is conducted as a sample or pre-test basis in order to understand the market response.

 Consumers, as a source of information, are approached to know their likely purchases during the period under a given set of conditions.
 This method is suitable when there are few customers This type of forecasting is generally adopted for industrial goods.
 It is suitable for industries that produce costly goods to a limited number of buyers – wholesalers, retailers, potential consumers, etc. A survey is conducted on a face-to-face basis or survey method.
 It is because changes are constant while buyer behaviour and buying decisions change frequently.

 5. Market Factor Analysis